szib/GymApp-frontend/README.md

 Currently there is no external API in use.

+To-do's:
-How to clear form and all state after workout submission
+1. How to clear form and all state after workout submission/ redirection
+2. Add body weight and graphs.
+3. Add graphs for lifts
+4. History dropdowns
+5. Nav bar fix
+6. Styling (save till last probably)
+7. One date per multi-exercise workout history
+8. Stop them posting nill data

+Currently working on:
+Wed
+13:15 - Nav bar, Done 13:55
+14:15 - User dropdown

+Thursday
+10:00 - History fix